 Whitt-Glover M.C., M.V.
 Goldmon, Z. Gizlice, M. Sillice, L. Hornbuckle, D.P.
 Heil.
 Increasing physical activity in black women: results from a randomized trial conducted in faith-based settings.
 Ethnicity & Disease.
 27(4):411-420, 2017.

 Buresh, R., L.M.
-Hornbuckle, D. Garrett, H. Garber, and A. Woodward.
+Hornbuckle, D. Garrett, H. Garber, A. Woodward.
 Associations between measures of health-related physical fitness and cardiometabolic markers in college students.
 Journal of American College Health.
-Epub ahead of print, 2018.
+66(8); 754-766, 2018.